-Shared Directorships with any other Trust Directors: None
+Shared Directorships with any other Trust Directors: None.

-Shareholding in Company: None
+Shareholding in Company: None.

-James Normand

-Independent Non-Executive Chairman
+James Normand Independent Non-Executive Chairman

-Experience:

-Chartered Accountant 45 years in the City

-Previously Finance Director of Pathfinder Minerals plc (AIM-listed)

-Currently Non-executive Chairman of All Active Asset Capital Limited and a Non-Executive Director of Vela Technologies plc and of Ridgecrest plc (all AIM-listed)
+Experience: Chartered Accountant, 45 years in the City, previously Finance Director of Pathfinder Minerals plc (AIM-listed), currently non-executive Chairman of All Active Asset Capital Limited and a Director of Vela Technologies plc and a non-executive Director of Ridgecrest plc (all AIM-listed).